GeorgeWebDevCy/tcnapp-connector/readme.txt

 Activation seeds hidden products for the Blue, Gold, Platinum, and Black tiers (if missing) and keeps their pricing/categories synced with admin defaults.
 Use the **TCN Membership Level** drop-down on other products to link them to tiers manually.

 == Changelog ==
+= 0.3.48 =
+* Fix: Allow REST requests authenticated with the Password Login API bearer token to validate using either the one-time login token or the long-lived `api_token`, ensuring mobile clients can reuse stored bearer credentials.
+* Maintenance: Expose a class constant for the API token transient prefix so authentication helpers stay in sync.

 = 0.3.47 =
 * Change the Password Login API to prefer `mode=token` flows and extend the login token lifetime to one week so delayed hand-offs still succeed.